-The nationwide FSHD Clinical Trial Research Network, launched in 2016 with funding by the FSHD Society, is a cornerstone of our strategy to accelerate the development of treatments.
-Comprised of leading FSHD research centers, the CTRN functions as a “lab without walls” with uniform standards and training for assessing patients and sharing data.
+The FSHD Clinical Trial Research Network, launched in 2016 with funding by the FSHD Society, is a cornerstone of our strategy to accelerate the development of treatments.
+Comprised of leading international FSHD research centers, the CTRN functions as a “lab without walls” with uniform standards and training for assessing patients and sharing data.
 A vitally important part of the infrastructure, the CTRN:

 - Enables fundamental research to be done at scale and faster;

 - Attracts biopharmaceutical companies into the FSHD field;